Interviewsand Articles

 by Richard Whittaker, Aug 5, 2010

-If Haden wanted to plant a twenty-foot, stripped-down tree trunk upside down in his front yard fitted out with a little platform on top from which two large, somewhat moth-eaten birds vibrated in the breeze at the end of two thin steel rods, who was to complain?
-Well, nobody—as I was given to understand.
+If Haden wanted to plant a twenty-foot, stripped-down tree trunk upside down in his front yard fitted out with a little platform on top from which two large, somewhat moth-eaten birds rippled in the breeze at the end of two thin steel rods, who was to complain?
+Well, nobody.
+As I was given to understand.

 Haden explained that the whole vertical, taxidermic contraption had evolved from his impulse to help a friend.
 It had nothing to do with attracting attention, really.
 His friend, he told me, was always under a cloud.
 And visiting Haden one day, the friend revealed a new disappointment.
 His wife wouldn’t let him keep two handsome and newly acquired stuffed geese in his own home.
 That was the moment of Haden’s inspiration: he would find a place for the stuffed birds so his friend could come see them whenever he wanted.

-The telling is meant to give the reader some idea of the influence I’d come under.
-Though my visit was to be brief, it inclined me toward discovery.
-I felt sure a wealth of idiosyncratic treasures must lay close by and it was a mild frustration knowing that, except for Haden’s garden antics, I was likely miss them.
+I felt sure a wealth of other idiosyncratic treasures must lay close by and it I was already experiencing the disappointment I anticipated knowing that, except for Haden’s garden antics, I would likely miss them.

 So when my brother suggested, “Let’s go see my friend, Tommy.
 He’s an artist.”
 I was happy to assent.
 We walked the few blocks to a modest, clapboard-sided house.
-What Haden had explained about the relaxed nature of the local culture was confirmed almost immediately.
+And what Haden had explained about the relaxed nature of the local culture was confirmed almost immediately.

-I suspected as much, and my sense of being in a territory of hidden treasures deepened.
+I suspected as much, and my sense of having entered a territory of hidden treasures deepened.
 First the high-flying stuffed birds and now a hidden museum.
 I couldn't help blurting out, “You know, if someone in New York got hold of your work, these things would sell!”

-I remember listening to an interview with the composer and musician Terry Riley several years ago.
+I remember listening to an interview with the composer/musician Terry Riley several years ago.
 I appreciate his music and was listening with rapt attention.
 Well into the interview he was asked, “What other composers and musicians do you particularly like?”
-I don't recall a citation of anyone in particular, but I do remember this; he said, “I’m sure there are many musicians out there who are composing and playing better music than I am, and we’ll never know who they are.”
+I don't recall any citations, but I do remember this.
+He said, “I’m sure there are many musicians out there who are composing and playing better music than I am.
+And we’ll never know who they are.”

-To say I was stunned is too strong, but I found the power and generosity of the vision his words opened deeply touching.
+To say I was stunned is too strong.
+But I found his words deeply touching.

 In one glass case several finely made, small cylindrical copper and silver containers with snug-fitting lids were laid out for view.

 And then there were several idiosyncratic objets to study.
-Some were like rusted cups that might have been excavated by archeologists.
+Some were like rusted cups that might have been excavated by archaeologists.
 Others were like items salvaged from an old shipwreck.
 They all appeared to be coated with the deposits of time.
-Lorio explained that he’d used brass and silver shavings and soldered them over the bronze surfaces to achieve this effect; he used traditional metalsmithing techniques.
+Lorio explained that he’d used brass and silver shavings and soldered them over the bronze surfaces to achieve this effect.
+He used traditional metalsmithing techniques.
 Each should be held in the hand, he said, in order to really appreciate them.

 Originality